roadiz/roadiz/docs/themes/using_twig.rst

 Additional filters
 ------------------

-Renzo’s Twig environment implements some useful filters, such as:
+Roadiz’s Twig environment implements some useful filters, such as:

 * ``markdown``: Convert a markdown text to HTML
 * ``inlineMarkdown``: Convert a markdown text to HTML without parsing *block* elements (useful for just italics and bolds)